bensalcie/craftsiliconweather/README.md

 # Craft Silicon Weather App 🌤️
-A modern, mobile weather application that fetches and displays weather data from the OpenWeather API.
+A weather application that fetches and displays weather data from the OpenWeather API.
 Built with [Flutter](https://flutter.dev), this app provides current weather and a 5-day forecast for any city, with an elegant and user-friendly interface inspired by the latest UI/UX design standards.

 ---